ramanasha/live-cricket-score/README.md

 ## Features

-- List os today's match (with live score)
+- List of today's match (with live score)
 - Details of individual live match
 - Working for the all international and domestic matches